mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

                 }

 13. ## Loop Control Statements
-    There are 3 loop control statements in go lang, that lets you control the execution.
+    There are 3 loop control statements in go lang, that let you control the execution.
     1. continue
     2. break
     3. goto

     ### continue
-    continue statement in go is simillar to that of any other programming language. it will move the program control to the beginning of loop.
+    continue statement in go is similar to that of any other programming language. it will move the program control to the beginning of loop.

             Syntax:
                 for condition {